stevenschwenke/SoftwareEngineeringCourse/README.md

 Additional to the normal lectures, there will be two block sessions on

 * Saturday, 2019-12-14
+** goal: enhance your skills in on of the most important and basic aspects of software engineering: programming ** Clean Code in theory
+** Clean Code in practice by Coderetreat (Game of Life)
 * Saturday, 2019-12-21

 The content of these sessions will __not__ be relevant for the exam.
 However, I strongly recommend visiting the sessions to benefit from the additional content.